 Yes you can freeze mealworms.
 As per Andersen et al., (2017) the steps to harvesting mealworms for storage are:

-- If the gut content of the mealworm is not to be kept, then store the mealworms at 15°C (59°F) for 1 day.
+- If the gut content of the mealworm is to be cleared before freezing then store the mealworms at 15°C (59°F) for 1 day.
 This will allow them to pass their gut content.
-If you have gut loaded the mealworms and the content is to be kept, skip this step.
+If you have gut loaded the mealworms to add to their nutritional content then skip this step.

 Keep the mealworms in an airtight bag in the freezer until you are ready to feed them to your bearded dragon.